The Marie Stopes Blue Door Fund

 Charity information: Marie Stopes International

-214 million women in the developing world want to avoid pregnancy but are not using modern contraception.
-This is often because the services or information simply aren't available.
-The result is 89 million unintended pregnancies and 21.6 million unsafe abortions each year.
-This is damaging women’s health, prospects and security.
-MSI’s work delivering vital services has been devastatingly hit by the cut in US funding resulting from Donald Trump's Global Gag Rule.
+214 million women in the developing world want to avoid pregnancy but are not using a modern method of contraception.
+This is due to numerous barriers including a lack of knowledge and information, available services, or financial means.
+The result is 89 million unintended pregnancies and 21.6 million unsafe abortions, which represents a major challenge to women’s health, social and economic prospects, peace and security.

 Increase access to contraception for vulnerable and marginalised women and girls